 When I first began working on creating this website, I wasn’t sure that the ‘Rainbow Fist’ on the Home Page would portray the message I wanted to send.
 So, I sent out a ‘trial website’ to a number of friends and colleagues, requesting their comments.
 In particular, I asked them their opinion of the fist.
 It was interesting: three quarters responded that they really liked, even loved, the fist; while about one quarter said that they disliked it—and disliked it intensely.
 For those that liked or loved it, they said it portrayed a coming together of people to transform the wrongs and injustice of society.
 For those that disliked it, they felt it portrayed violence and the division of society into warring factions; some from this group suggested using hands joined peacefully together.

-Until next time, Paula Donnelly Roark, February 2023.
+Until next time, Paula Donnelly Roark, January 20, 2025

 Leave A Comment